What are female condoms?

 Female condoms do not require a prescription, are easy to purchase and can be inserted into the vagina up to 8 hours before you plan to have sex.
 They are popular among women who want to share the responsibility for having safe sex.
-Unlike male condoms, they are suitable for those with an allergy to latex, can be used with oil-based lubricants as well as water-based and are non-hormonal.
+Unlike male condoms, they are suitable for those with an allergy to latex, can be used with oil-based lubricants as well as water-based ones and are non-hormonal.
 Female condoms are not reported to have any common side effects.
 They also protect you and your partner against STIs.

 How effective are female condoms?

 When in date and used correctly, female condoms are 95% effective.
-This means that fewer than five women in a hundred will get pregnant while using the female condom.
+This means that fewer than 5 women in 100 will get pregnant while using the female condom.
 Just like male condoms, they can tear before or during sex and should be checked before and after sex for any damage.
 They can be damaged by sharp fingernails or by getting caught on jewellery, so it is advisable to remove sharp jewellery before inserting them.
 If the condom is torn before or during sex, you may not be protected against pregnancy or STIs, so please seek advice about emergency contraception and STI testing.

 You must use a female condom correctly to ensure that it is effective.
 Be careful to make sure that:

-- The condom is not damaged
+- the condom is not damaged

-- The penis does not make contact with the vagina before the condom has been inserted
+- the penis does not make contact with the vagina before the condom has been inserted

 What do I do if the female condom breaks?

 The female condom is unlikely to break if it is used correctly.
-However, if it does break, treat it the same way you would a male condom – remove carefully and consider emergency contraception.
+However, if it does break, treat it the same way you would a male condom – remove it carefully and consider emergency contraception.
 Remember that emergency contraception is to be used in emergencies only, and not as a regular form of contraception.